dotnet/Comet/README.md

 ## Hot Reload

-Hot Reload is included by default!
-The setup is very easy: a Visual Studio extension and a NuGet.
-Download both from [Releases](https://github.com/Clancey/Comet/releases) here on GitHub.

-Download and install the VS extension from the [Releases](https://github.com/Clancey/Comet/releases/)
+Using Hot Reload is the fastest way to develop your user interface.

+The setup is simple and only requires a few steps:
+1. Install the Visual Studio extension `Comet.Reload` from [Releases](https://github.com/dotnet/Comet/releases) (or [Comet for .Net Mobile](https://marketplace.visualstudio.com/items?itemName=Clancey.comet-debug) if you use Visual Studio Code)
+2. Install the [Comet project template](https://www.nuget.org/packages/Clancey.Comet.Templates.Multiplatform) available on Nuget.
-Then add to your `AppDelegate.cs` and/or `MainActivity.cs`, or similar.
-See the sample projects here for examples.
+3. Add this short snippet to your `AppDelegate.cs` and/or `MainActivity.cs`, or equivalent.

 ``` cs
 #if DEBUG